MicrosoftDocs/visualstudio-docs/docs/profiling/add-user-marks-to-timeline.md

 :::image type="content" source="../profiling/media/vs-2022/profiling-user-marks.png" alt-text="Screenshot showing profiling user marks":::

 > [!NOTE]
-> This feature requires Visual Studio 2022 version 17.11 Preview 2.
+> This feature requires Visual Studio 2022 version 17.11 Preview 3.
 The feature is available in the Performance Profiler and not while debugging in the Diagnostics Hub.

 ## Installation and setup

+You can install support for the feature using either the NuGet package or by adding the correct source files.

-- Add the NuGet Package (.NET)
+- Install using the NuGet Package (C#)

   Download the package, [Microsoft.VisualStudio.DiagnosticsHub.UserMarks](https://www.nuget.org/packages/Microsoft.VisualStudio.DiagnosticsHub.UserMarks).

-- Add source files (.NET, C++)
+- Install by adding source files (C#, C++)

   After installing Visual Studio, open the following folder: *[VS installation path]\Common7\IDE\CommonExtensions\Platform\DiagnosticsHub*.

-  For managed C# code, add *UserMarks.cs* and *UserMarksRange.cs* to your project.
+  For C# code, add *UserMarks.cs* and *UserMarksRange.cs* to your project.

   For native C++ code, add *UserMarks.h* to your project.